tylerauerbeck/my-dev.to/kubevirt/K8SVM/K8SVM.md

 - (1) workstation to run Ansible from
 - (2) VM's to run Ansible against

-🚨🚨 **Note:** _Yes, I could have just had them have that single workstation to both run the Ansible from and run the Ansible against.
-But I was looking to provide a better illustration of the benefits of Ansible and how it is used in a real-world scenario._ 🚨🚨
+🚨🚨 **Note:** _Yes, I could have used that single workstation to both run the Ansible from and run the Ansible against.
+However I was looking to provide a better illustration of the benefits of Ansible, along with how it's used in a real-world scenario._ 🚨🚨

 ## The goal?

 So we have a clearly defined problem.
-At this point, I at least had a cluster that was available to me throughout this engagement.
-I knew at the end of the engagement, the customer would also have a cluster available to them.
-The goal here was to both upskill them on new technologies and also ensure that they were able to "Take it home" with them so that they could begin upskilling other team members in their organization.
-So while I could have just solved this with my own cloud money, this wouldn't have solved exactly what we were trying to do there.
-Granted this was a self-imposed constraint, but it was one that I decided was valid because of the restrictions that were in place in their organization and would likely take some time to unwind before they were (hopefully) lifted.
+At this point, I at least had a cluster available to me throughout the engagement.
+I also knew by the end that the customer would also have a cluster available to them.
+The goal here was to both upskill them on new technologies and also ensure that they were able to "take it home" with them so that they could begin upskilling others in their organization.
+While I could have just solved this with my own cloud money, this wouldn't have solved exactly what we were trying to do there.
+Granted this was a self-imposed constraint, but one that I decided was valid because of the restrictions that were in place in their organization and would likely take some time to unwind before they were (hopefully) lifted.

 ## The solution!